DMOJ/docs/docs/judge/status_codes.md

 This page lists all status codes encountered on the DMOJ and their description.
 It should be noted that it is possible for a test case to be given multiple status codes (indeed, this is usually the case for non-AC verdicts), in which case the one with the highest priority will be displayed.
 This page lists status codes in order of increasing priority.

 ## AC - Accepted

 Your program passed testing!
 In some cases, this may be accompanied with additional feedback from the grader.

 ## WA - Wrong Answer

 Your program did not crash while executing, but the output it produced was wrong.
 As for AC, this may be accompanied with additional feedback stating what you did wrong.

 ## IR - Invalid Return

 Your program returned with a nonzero exit code (if you're not using a native language like C++, it crashed).
 For languages like Python or Java, this will typically be accompanied with the name of the exception your program threw, e.g., `NameError` or `java.lang.NullPointerException`, respectively.

-## RTE - Runtime Exception
+## RTE - Runtime Error

-Your program caused a runtime exception to occur.
+Your program caused a runtime error to occur.
 This will only occur for native languages like C or C++.
 DMOJ maps many common RTEs to more useful descriptions, described below.

 | Feedback | Description |
 |----------|-------------|